3.c) Laws of Mendel

 The approach of the concept of the dominant and recessive gene is a little archaic.
 There can be conceptual difficulties, such as “What happens when two dominant genes come together?”
 Academia resorts to concepts like co-dominance, and it seems the genetic mechanisms are unknown.
 Nonetheless, scientists know those genetic mechanisms, at least partially, but they cannot elucidate them straightforwardly based on the simple concept of dominance and within the context of general randomness.

 A little more challenging to clarify, with the classical ideas, would be the concept of co-recession.

-From the point of view of the General Theory of the Conditional Evolution of Life, the concepts of dominant and recessive genes derived from the laws of Mendel alter by their own essence on the evolutionary process.
-A gene is not dominant or recessive but rather it behaves like it is dominant or recessive depending on which other gene we compare it to (this idea is also shared by classic thought).
-However, most importantly (due to being a new concept contributed by the alternative theory of evolution GTCEL), the behavior depends on the restrictions or conditions of development of the genetic information that they contain.
-We can cite as the most common example the verification or non-verification of the genetic information.
+According to the CEL, the concepts of dominant and recessive genes alter their essence in the evolutionary process.
+A gene is not dominant or recessive, but instead, it behaves depending on which another gene is working –the classic thought shares this idea.
+However, a new concept contributed by the alternative theory CEL is that the behavior depends on genetic information development restrictions.
+The best example is the verification or non-verification of information between the two sources.

-The basic concepts of the dominant gene and the recessive gene in the laws of Mendel cease making sense and, in the event of maintaining some sense, the concepts turn out to be completely incorrect.
-As we will see later, the so-called recessive gene ends up being the most powerful and evolved in the cases in which the verification is one of the conditions associated with the genetic information transmitted.
-Consequently, the General Theory of the Conditional Evolution of Life changes the terminology, categorizing the gene behaving as dominant as the significant gene.
+Basic concepts of dominant gene and recessive gene cease making sense, and in the event of maintaining, they turn out to be incorrect.
+The so-called recessive gene ends up being the most powerful and modern when the verification is one of the conditions associated with the transmitted genetic information.
+Consequently, the CEL changes the terminology, categorizing the gene behaving as dominant as the significant gene.